jbrucker/guessing-game/README.md

 ```

 The parameter `this::button1Press` is a [method reference](https://docs.oracle.com/javase/tutorial/java/javaOO/methodreferences.html) --  it refers to the `button1Press` method of `this` object.
-The [Javadoc for Button.setOnAction()](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/ButtonBase.html#setOnAction-javafx.event.EventHandler-) tells us that `setOnAction` expects a parameter of type `EventHandler<ActionEvent>` and EventHandler (interface) has a single method with an `ActionEvent` parameter.
-So, our method reference (this::button1Press) should be a method with a parameter of type ActionEvent.
+The [Javadoc for Button.setOnAction()](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/ButtonBase.html#setOnAction-javafx.event.EventHandler-) tells us that `setOnAction` expects an EventHandler (interface) that has a single method with a parameter of type `ActionEvent` and returns void.
+So, our method reference (this::button1Press) should be a method with a parameter of type ActionEvent and returns void.

 Each UI component has many events you can choose to "handle".
 Most of them have names beginning with **setOn**, such as *setOnAction()* or *setOnKeyTyped()*.

 You can also use the **same method** to handle events from many components.
 In most applications, pressing ENTER is the same as clicking the "Submit" button.
-In our GuessingGame, we could use the same code handle events from both the InputField (press Enter) and the button1 Button.
+In our GuessingGame, we can use the same code to handle events from both the InputField (press Enter) and the button1 Button.
 For example:

 ```java
 // When user presses Enter in the inputField, do this: